 Since the 1980s, government agencies, regulators and politicians, in combination with market forces, have shifted the equilibrium of the banking industry.
 New entrants, public policy and enhanced regulatory oversight have all contributed to this change.
 In this environment, just at a time when disadvantaged members of our communities are in need, regional banks find themselves playing a diminished role in their traditional activity of supporting economic growth by taking deposits, extending credit and facilitating trade and commerce.
 A restoration of those crucial roles will require a healthier dialogue between bankers and regulators, an appreciation of the unintended consequences of new policies, a grasp of the implications of technological change, and an understanding of the rapidly evolving financial services industry as a whole.

-Though small and mid-sized banks played little, if any, role in the crisis, they have been swept into this vast change, and the resulting disproportionate burden is distracting them from their traditional focus on servicing local families, businesses and farmers.
+IMPROVING THE DIALOGUE: Though small and mid-sized banks played little, if any, role in the crisis, they have been swept into this vast change, and the resulting disproportionate burden is distracting them from their traditional focus on servicing local families, businesses and farmers.
 Despite a shared objective of maintaining the safety and soundness of the financial system, today’s banking environment is typified by a relationship between institutions and governing agencies that is less than collaborative—a product, it seems, of a political atmosphere where pressure remains upon banks to prove themselves reformed.

 There is sometimes a lack of coordination among different agencies.
 Post-crisis regulation conferred new powers and created new governing bodies.
 Each agency is attempting to administer and exercise its granted authority.
 However, various regulatory organizations can have different criteria for assessing the same issue.
 For example, M&T had three different agencies analyze its mortgage portfolio, and each required a unique sample of mortgages that the other two had not seen.
 In 2015, M&T underwent 36 different inspections across 10 agencies.
 Each review brought as many as 15 regulators to the bank and, at one point last year, eight exams were being conducted simultaneously.
 In the past, some of the supervisory bodies conducted their examinations together, compiled their findings, and then made a joint presentation to an organization’s board of directors.
 More recently, such reviews have been conducted separately and accompanied by individual written reports and presentations to a bank’s board.
 This inevitably results in fragmented assessments of banks and makes it difficult for banks in defining priorities to facilitate necessary change.